-When it comes to wisdom teeth, and in particular wisdom teeth extraction, many of our Glendale patients seem to come in with some preconceived notions about getting and removing wisdom teeth.
+When it comes to wisdom teeth, and in particular wisdom teeth extraction, many of our Pasadena patients seem to come in with some preconceived notions about getting and removing wisdom teeth.
 Well, we’re here to set the record straight.
 Here are 5 facts that you may not have known about wisdom teeth, and wisdom teeth extraction.

 1) Modern Adults Don’t Need Wisdom Teeth